qidian99/colorbox/README.md

 ## Changelog:

+##### Version 2.0.0 - 2020/09/15

+* Added custom colorbox with save and cancel buttons
+* Change the box-sizing for cboxContent to be border-box
+* Updated deprecated jQuery functions calls
+* Get rid of IE8 support - It's 2020!

 ##### Version 1.6.4 - 2016/05/10

 * Fixed bug where using the inline property would duplicate target elements, if the selector matched multiple elements.